-Western Health's Combined Graduate Midwife/Nurse Plus Program aims to be stimulating, rewarding and a positive consolidation of practice as a professional Endorsed Nurse/Midwife.
+Western Health's Combined Graduate Midwife/Nurse Program aims to be stimulating, rewarding and a positive consolidation of practice as a professional Registered Nurse/Midwife.
 We are committed to the facilitation of the continuing development of the beginning practitioner in a learning organisation.
-Supported by the clinical expertise of educators, clinical support midwives, colleagues, mentors and a structured education program.
-This program consists of study sessions which focus on clinical decision making and clinical skills, the management of women throughout the continuum of care and professional practice.
+Supported by the clinical expertise of educators, clinical support midwives, colleagues within a structured program.
+This program consists of study sessions which focus on clinical decision making and clinical skill and the management of women throughout the continuum of care, patient management in the clinical setting and professional practice.

 Must not have undertaken any other Midwifery or Nursing Graduate Program

-The Combined Graduate Nurse/Midwife Plus Program is a 2 year program:
+The Combined Graduate Nurse/Midwife Program is a 53 week program:

-Short rotations approx. 4 weeks - Antenatal Clinic, Maternity Assessment Centre (MAC)
+Shorter rotations - Antenatal Clinic, Maternity Assessment Centre (MAC)

 Nursing Rotation - 4 month rotation to a Nursing Unit at Western Health